informalsystems/hermes/docs/architecture/adr-012-handlers-redesign.md

 }
 ```

-Hosts may choose to implement the `TypedStore` trait individually for every IBC path-value combination or generically as a blanket implementation.
+Hosts may choose to implement the `SubStore` trait individually for every IBC path-value combination or generically as a blanket implementation.

 ##### Note: Path to value type mapping

 We will also provide a pairing of IBC paths to their respective value types.
-This will make it easier for hosts to implement their generic `TypedStore` using these trait bounds.
+This will make it easier for hosts to implement their generic `SubStore` using these trait bounds.

 ```rust
 pub trait ValueTypeAtStorePath: private::Sealed {